 In December 2017, the Company entered into a Future Acquisition Right and Joint Development Agreement (the "Option Agreement") with Censa, which became effective in January 2018.
-The Company made an upfront payment of \$10 million, agreed to fund certain development activities of Censa's CNSA-001 program which are expected to be approximately\$19.7 million through proof of concept, and paid \$5.0 million related to a development milestone for the right, but not the obligation, to acquire Censa (the "Option") on the terms and subject to the conditions set forth in a separate Agreement and Plan of Merger.
-The Company capitalized the upfront and milestone payments and has expensed the development funding as incurred.
-The Company is treating the upfront payment and milestone payment, both of which are consideration for the Option, as a cost-method investment with a carrying value of \$15.0 million as of March 31, 2019.
+The Company made an upfront payment of \$10.0 million, agreed to fund certain development activities of Censa's CNSA-001 program which were approximately \$19.9 million through proof of concept, and paid \$5.0 million related to a development milestone for the right, but not the obligation, to acquire Censa (the "Option") on the terms and subject to the conditions set forth in a separate Agreement and Plan of Merger.
+The Company capitalized the upfront and milestone payments and expensed the development funding as incurred.
+The Company treated the upfront payment and milestone payment, both of which were consideration for the Option, as a cost-method investment with a carrying value of \$15.0 million.

-If the Company exercises the Option, the Company will acquire Censa for an additional \$65 million, which may be reduced by up to \$2.6 million of development funding ("creditable"), paid as a combination of 20% in cash and 80% in shares of the Company's common stock, valued at a fixed price of \$21.40 per share; provided, however, that Censa may elect on behalf of its equity holders to receive the upfront consideration in 100% cash if the average price per share of the Company's common stock for the ten trading days ending on the date the Company provides a notice of interest to exercise the Option is less than \$19.26.
-In addition, if the Company exercises the Option and acquires Censa, the Company would be required to make further cash payments to Censa's equity holders of up to an aggregate of \$25 million if the CNSA-001 program achieves specified development and commercial milestones.
+If the Company had exercised the Option, the Company would have acquired Censa for an additional \$65.0 million, which would have been reduced by up to \$2.8 million of development funding ("creditable"), paid as a combination of 20% in cash and 80% in shares of the Company's common stock, valued at a fixed price of \$21.40 per share; provided, however, that Censa could have elected on behalf of its equity holders to receive the upfront consideration in 100% cash if the average price per share of the Company's common stock for the ten trading days ending on the date the Company provided notice of interest to exercise the Option was less than \$19.26.
+In addition, if the Company had exercised the Option and acquired Censa, the Company would have been required to make further cash payments to Censa's equity holders of up to an aggregate of \$25.0 million if the CNSA-001 program had achieved specified development and commercial milestones.

-The Company determined that Censa is a variable interest entity ("VIE"), however concluded that the Company is not the primary beneficiary of the VIE.
+The Company determined that Censa was a variable interest entity ("VIE"), and concluded that the Company was not the primary beneficiary of the VIE.
 As such, the Company did not consolidate Censa's results into its consolidated financial statements.
-The Company will continue to monitor facts and circumstances for changes that could potentially result in the Company becoming the primary beneficiary.